m3g/PDBTools.jl/docs/src/selections.md

 powerful selection syntax.
 We provide here a wrapper to VMD which enables using its capabilities.

+!!! warning
+    Some notable differences of the `PDBTools.select` function relative to the selection syntax of VMD are:
+    - VMD uses 0-based indexing.
+Thus, the first atom is atom 0 for VMD, and atom 1 for PDBTools.
+Same for residue numbering.
+Be careful.
+    - VMD uses `resid` for the residue number as written in the PDB file, while PDBTools uses `residue`.
+    - VMD uses `residue` for the sequential number of the residue in the PDB file, while PDBTools uses `resnum`.

 The `select_with_vmd` input can be a vector of `PDBTools.Atom`s, or a filename.
 If the input is a vector of `Atom`s, the output will be the corresponding atoms matching the selection.
 If the input is a filename, two lists are returned: